 Tour Dodger Stadium

-Even if the grandma and grandpa root for another team, a tour of Dodger Stadium may be just the ticket.
-This 90 minute walking tour includes visits to the Dodger dugout, the Lexus Dugout Club, Vin Skully’s former (we’re going to miss you, Vin) press box and a walk on the field itself (among other surprises).
+Even if the grandma and grandpa root for another team, a tour of Dodger Stadium is a must for baseball fans.
+This 90-minute walking tour includes visits to the Dodger dugout, the Lexus Dugout Club, Vin Skully’s former (we’re going to miss you, Vin) press box and a walk on the field itself (among other surprises).
 The family will catch a glimpse into some of the coolest spots in the stadium all while getting an exciting history lesson on the history of baseball and the fascinating Dodger organization.
-Kids 14 and under are $15 and adults are $20.
-Kids 3 and under are free.

 1000 Vin Scully Ave.